phreakyphoenix/Deploy-Sentiment-Analysis-LSTM/README.md

 In addition to implementing code, there will be questions for you to answer which relate to the task and your implementation.
 Each section where you will answer a question is preceded by a '**Question:**' header.
 Carefully read each question and provide your answer below the '**Answer:**' header by editing the Markdown cell.

 > **Note**: Code and Markdown cells can be executed using the **Shift+Enter** keyboard shortcut.
 In addition, a cell can be edited by typically clicking it (double-click for Markdown cells) or by pressing **Enter** while it is highlighted.

+> **Special Note**: To run an AWS model locally, run `estimator.create_model().model_data` to get the address where model.tar.gz is hosted, this file will contain model.pth (weights), model_info.pth (hyperparamters for training), word_dict.pkl (extras needed for prediction).
+Then mimic the functions in serve/predict.py.

 ## General Outline